ilg-deprecated/qemu-build/README.md

 ## Uninstall

-The binaries are distributed as portable archives; thus they do not need to run a setup and do not require an uninstall.
+The binaries are distributed as portable archives; thus they do not need to run a setup and do not require an uninstall; simply removing the folder is enough.

 ## Actual configuration